AryanV08/CookiesShallNotPass/USER_MANUAL.md

 ---

 ### How to test the software
-- To run the provided test suite, run:
+To run the provided test suite, run:
-- npm run test
+- npn run test
-- in the root directory of the repository.
+in the root directory of the repository.

-- The tests will automatically be run on each commit and pull request to the github repository.
+The tests will automatically be run on each commit and pull request to the github repository.

 ---